yarafe/Test/Sentinel/faz-fluentbit-microsoft-sentinel.md

 * **Azure Monitor Agent (AMA):** The agent parses the logs and then sends them to your Microsoft Sentinel (Log Analytics) workspace via HTTPS 443.

-This setup requires a Data Collection Rule (DCR) to define:
+This setup requires also a Data Collection Rule (DCR) to define:

    - The Linux machine as a resource for log collection.
    - The Syslog table in the Log Analytics workspace as the destination for the collected logs.